thillRobot/ros_workshop/module4/tutorial4_create_package/tutorial4_create_package_new.md

 ## ME4140 - Introduction to Robotics, ME6640 - Advanced Robotics

 ## Overview:
-After completing _Tutorial 3 - Turtlesim_  You have begun learning ROS and you are ready to create a custom C++ package.
+In this tutorial you will create a custom C++ package for you ROS system.
 You can read more [here](http://wiki.ros.org/catkin/Tutorials/create_a_workspace) on the wiki.

 ## System Requirements:

-- **ROS+OS:** This tutorial is intended for a system with ROS noetic installed on the Ubuntu 18.04 LTS operating system.
+- **ROS+OS:** This tutorial is intended for a system with ROS noetic installed on the Ubuntu 20.04 LTS operating system.
 Alternate versions of ROS (i.e. - Kinetic, Noetic, etc.) may work but have not been tested.
 Versions of ROS are tied to versions of Ubuntu.
 - **Internet:** Your computer must be connected to the internet to proceed.
 - **Ubuntu Updates:** Update the system before you begin the tutorial.
 This can be done with the _Software Updater_ found in the _Launcher_ or the following command.
 This will update the list of available packages and apply any available upgrades to the previously installed packages.